nu11pointer/ethiack-cli/README.md

 This is a (unofficial) utility that works as a client to the Ethiack platform.
 It allows you to perform multiple operations directly from the command-line.
 The tool uses the official [Ethiack API](https://api.ethiack.com/) and the [Ethiack's GraphQL](https://gql.ethiack.com/) endpoint to access the data it needs.
-It contains several modules so you manage and view information related to your profile, users, leaderboard, events, etc.
+It contains several modules so you can manage and view information related to your profile, users, leaderboard, events, etc.

 ## Usage